 State Park Trail Ride

 Upon occasion we will have a special booking option for a State Park Trail Ride.
-This would be to one of the closer Parks, example: Elk Rock State Park or Stephens Forest.
+This would be to one of the closer Parks, example: Elk Rock State Park or Stephens Forest or Singing Mesa.
 These trips would be for adults only.
 Not for beginners.
 We would leave the Stables at a set time and travel to the Park.
-Upon arrival I would tack all the horses for the riders.
+Riders will be responsible to bring their own drinks and snack/lunch.
 We could ride 6-8 miles of Park trails.
 We would take a break for drink and snack/lunch after our riding.
 After break the horses would be untacked and loaded for the trip back to the stables.

 Most parks have pit toilet, porta potty or regular bathroom.
 RHS will bring hand washing water for use to sanitize hands.

 - Riders must be 18 or above.
 Adults only.

 - No beginners.
 Riders must be able to walk, gait, short cantering.
 Please be honest with skill level so that you and others are safe.